Promoting your paper

 - Other ways to increase your paper’s visibility

-Social media and networking websites are becoming more widely used and increasing numbers of scientists use them as a source of information.
+Social media and networking websites are widely used by scientists as a source of information.

 What we do:

-All Company of Biologists’ journals are present on the popular social media sites Twitter and Facebook (see our Twitter account and our Facebook page).
-The Company of Biologists is also on Twitter.
+Like all The Company of Biologists’ journals, Journal of Experimental Biology is present on the popular social media sites X (previously Twitter) and Facebook.
+You can now also find us on Mastodon.
 The editorial team of each journal will highlight a selection of papers and reviews from each issue on our social media accounts.

 The Company of Biologists also has a YouTube channel, where selected supplementary videos and other content from each issue is highlighted.